-Handel was associated with Ariosti and with Buononcini as composer for the Royal Academy, but his fourteen operas in eight years drove the Italians from the field.T C Ta
+Handel was associated with Ariosti and with Buononcini as composer for the Royal Academy, but his fourteen operas in eight years drove the Italians from the field.

-About 1738 he leased Covent Garden, but thene venture was not successful and he closed the theatreve broken financially and in health.
-In 1740 Handel is began the greatest period of his life, for his oratorios beginning with "Saul" brought back his fortune and were his greatest compositions.
-'He composed the "Messiah" in twenty-one days and dedicated it to the Irish people.
-With it he reached the zenith of his fame.
+About 1738 he leased Covent Garden, but the venture was not successful and he closed the theatre broken financially and in health.
+In 1740 Handel began the greatest period of his life, for his oratorios beginning with "Saul" brought back his fortune and were his greatest compositions.
+He composed the "Messiah" in twenty-one days and dedicated it to the Irish people.
+With it he reached the same place in his fame.
 Handel's oratorios hold the same place in music as Shakespeare's plays hold in drama.